State Farm Holiday Classic: History

 The Classic also took on a different twist in 1995 by hosting an 8-team girls' shootout.
 This shootout evolved into a 14-team tournament in 1997, and is now a full-fledged 32-team tournament, mirroring the boys tournament format.
 Galesburg was the first girls Grand Champion in 1997, by overcoming a 17-point deficit and winning a 77-74 thriller over Class A Mendota on a last-second three-pointer by Jaque Howard.
 Galesburg won the first three Grand Championships (1997, 98 & 99) and had a winning streak of 16 games, before being defeated by Urbana in 2000.
 That same year, Rock Island Alleman became the only Class A team, and the only team other than Galesburg, to win the girls Grand Championship.

 In 1999, the Classic got a big shot in the arm with the announcement of State Farm Insurance as its title sponsor.
 The State Farm Holiday Classic, as it is known today, was able to implement a variety of enhancements thanks to this support, and still continues to find new ways to be the best tournament in the nation.
 By now the event was starting to gain national recognition, and that included adding teams from across the country to its tournament field.
-After testing the waters with a team from Milwaukee, Wisconsin in 1996, the Classic has seen teams participate from Washington, D.C.; Kentucky; Tennessee; Ohio; Indiana; Florida; Mesa, AZ; Missouri, Pittsburgh, PA; and New Orleans, LA.
+After testing the waters with a team from Milwaukee, Wisconsin in 1996, the Classic has seen teams participate from Washington, D.C., Kentucky, Tennessee, Ohio, Indiana, Florida, Arizona, Missouri, Pennsylvania and Louisiana.

 In 2001, the COG, now known as the Classic Tournament, Inc., experimented with eliminating the cross-over Grand Championship game and crowning two girls' champions, one in each class.
 The experiment worked so well that the same idea was implemented into the boys' tournament in 2002.
 By this time, the Grand Championship game had become somewhat anticlimactic for the fans and teams alike, as many times the Class AA teams were too overpowering for the smaller schools.
 With the new system in place, all teams are now guaranteed four games and championship night has been revived to the point where near capacity Shirk Center crowds are able to witness four consecutive championship games.